Great Dane Lifespan: How Long Do Great Danes Live?

 How Long Do Great Danes Live?

-Great Danes have an average life expectancy of about 9 years.
+Great Danes have an average life expectancy of about nine years.

 Compared to other large breeds, Great Danes suffer a raw deal when it comes to lifespan.
-The Great Dane lifespan is eight to 10 years but may be as short as six or seven years.
+The Great Dane’s lifespan is eight to 10 years, but may be as short as six or seven years.
 Rarely, some live up to 12 years.

-While elephants and whales are extremely large animals, they are among the longest-living species in the natural world, So, why are dogs so different?
-Does their giant size effect how long a Great Dane lives?
+While elephants and whales are extremely large animals, they are among the longest-living species in the natural world.
+So, why are dogs so different?
+Does their size affect how long a Great Dane lives?
 How long do Great Danes live if provided with every advantage?
-Read on to find out how to provide the best life for your Great Dane.
+Let’s explore these concerns below.

 Why Do Great Danes Have Such a Short Lifespan?